 4th The top of the back brace is set so the slide rests on it with an angle of approximately 30 degrees.
 The distance between the sandpaper and the front of the slide is critical.
 It must be at least 1/2", a bit more is better because if it is too close the paddy will spill over the roller too fast.

 5th The hopper is connected to the main body of the huller by resting it on top of the huller with the chain and sprocket mounted.
 The chain must be slack to allow the huller to slide below it.
 Set the feed roller so the paddy will drop into the pinch point between the rollers and then determine the length of chain needed.
 Use two 1" corner braces to attach the hopper to the stationary half of the main huller and add another support extending from the rear of the hopper to the base.
 Check that the sliding half of the main huller will slide under the hopper, if not adjust accordingly.

 (BLF201-08G) Big Bearing store.

-Turn the handle and verify the two rollers rotate.
+5th Turn the handle and verify the two rollers rotate.
 By dropping a few hulled and un-hulled rice into the gap while turning the handle, the gap size and spring tension can be adjust until the rice is hulled consistently.
-The stop nut between the chain and bracket changes the gap between the rollers and the nut on the end adjusts the spring tension.
-The goal is to set the gap and tension such that the rice is hulled without ta lot of force which creates more work for the operator.
-Also, the two halves should separate when they are pulled on by hand.
-Three things can keep them from separating, the springs are too compressed, the threads on the rod are hung up on the bracket or the chain is too tight.
-The part of the chain going from the small sprocket to the to the lower idler must have some slack because this is the part under load while hulling the rice.
+The stop nut is used to change the gap between the rollers and the nut on the end adjusts the spring tension.
+The goal is to set the gap and tension such that the rice is hulled without a lot of force which creates more work for the operator.
+Also, the two halves should separate by pulling on them by hand.
+Three things can keep them from separating, the springs are too compressed, the threads on the rod are hung up on the bracket, or the chain is too tight.

 jig for spinning the roller and shaft.